Relive the 90s Fashion Decade With These 85 Iconic Trends

 Julia Roberts; Thelma & Louise; Whitney Houston.

-Cat-eye sunglasses and oversized cat-eye style glasses frames peaked in the ’90s as excellent accessories for girls who wanted to have fun.
+Cat-eye sunglasses and oversized cat-eye style glasses frames peaked in the ’90s as excellent accessories for girls wanting fun.

 Modern throw-back cat-eye frames are often associated with the celebrities and royals of those days.